Advertisement

 Additional Notes

-This waitlist for Ptarmigan Park S8N Multifamily Housing Program is open for 2 and 3-bedroom units.
-Only one application per household is permitted.
+This waitlist is for the Ptarmigan Park S8N Multifamily Housing Program, for 2 and 3-bedroom units.
+Each applicant family may only submit one application.

 Public Housing Waitlist